 Rather, labs fuel bottom-up collaborative innovation by bringing diverse groups of people together in search of new ways to solve complex housing problems.
+They provide a safe space for diverse perspectives to come together, for assumptions to be questioned and to experiment with housing solutions.

 The challenges that Solutions labs tackle are not black and white-they are layered in complexity, often messy and at times daunting or even controversial.
 Part of the role a Solutions lab is to deepen stakeholder understanding of the specific challenge by exposing them to perspectives of other stakeholders.
-It is presumed that no one group has the answer - but by enabling groups to work together, the lab can develop collective, relevant and responsive solutions, as well as identify "potential champions" who are best positioned to scaleup those solutions.
+It is presumed that no one group has the answer - but by enabling groups to work together, the lab can develop collective, relevant and responsive solutions, as well as identify "potential champions" who are best positioned to scale-up those solutions.